1liale/BitboardChess/README.md

 ## Next Steps
 - Implement UCI protocols to compare against other engines and obtain an accurate ELO evaluation
-- Introduce an implementation of the ConcreteObserver for GUI (only text-based interection is supported at this time)
+- Implement a Concrete Observer for GUI (only text-based interection is supported at this time)
 - Explore the use of various engine heuristics and techniques such as:
 1. Piece square tables
 2. Move ordering (Null, Killer, and History heuristics)
 3. Negamax tree search
 4. Transpositional table
 5. (optionally) PolyGlot opening book support
+6. (optionally) neural network trained weights for evalutaion used in StockFish 15